Addressing Condom Supply and Demand in PEPFAR Programs

 • Coordinating with other global donors on condom supply and programming to ensure adequate and uninterrupted condom supplies in relevant countries, including the UNAIDS’ Global HIV Prevention Coalition, the Global Fund to Fight AIDS, Tuberculosis, and Malaria (Global Fund), and the United Nations Population Fund.

-In FY 2022, USAID provided the following commodities to 30 countries in Africa, Asia, and/or Latin America and the Caribbean using PEPFAR funds:
+In 2023, USAID provided the following commodities to 30 countries in Africa, Asia, and/or Latin America and the Caribbean using PEPFAR funds:

 Central Condom Fund

 USAID procures male and female condoms and/or lubricants for Africa, Asia, and/or Latin America and the Caribbean using PEPFAR and family planning funds.
-Since FY 2020, PEPFAR has focused Central Condom Fund support to select countries with the intention of transitioning greater responsibility of procurement of condoms and lubricants to host-country governments and/or the Global Fund.
+Since Fiscal Year (FY) 2020, PEPFAR has focused Central Condom Fund support to select countries with the intention of transitioning greater responsibility of procurement of condoms and lubricants to host-country governments and/or other donors.
 Condoms are provided at no cost, enabling countries to make condoms available to individuals for free or at highly subsidized prices.
 There is also limited funding available on a first-come, first-served basis to cover unexpected or emergency condom and/or lubricant requests from PEPFAR-supported countries.

 Share This Page